 Check out the Van Cleef & Arpels Pont des Amoureux, for example.
 In this watch, two minutely sculpted gold lovers unite for a kiss at midnight on a bridge in Paris.
 It’s a true piece of artistry that demonstrates not only VCA’s superb technical skill but also its imaginative and inventive designs.

-With its visually arresting and unforgettable creations, the brand has long been a favourite of stars and royalty, including those famous arbiters of taste, Elizabeth Taylor, Jackie Kennedy, and Grace Kelly.
+With its visually arresting and unforgettable creations, the brand has long been a favorite of stars and royalty, including those famous arbiters of taste, Elizabeth Taylor, Jackie Kennedy, and Grace Kelly.

 For the discerning watch-wearer, a Junghans watch offers precision, durability, and a statement of taste.
 These are modern watches for the modern man—or indeed, lady.